6.5 million people plan to do Dry January 2021, up from 3.9 million in 2020 – you can too!

 Amanda, aged 46 from Worthing, took on her second Dry January in 2020, and she credits it with helping her to manage her drinking throughout lockdown:

 “In 2019 I did Dry January for the first time.
 I managed to keep my drinking on track for half the year on and off, but by Christmas, I was ‘enjoying’ myself way too much.
-I had started cracking open the wine at 4 pm while I was cooking and on Christmas day I noticed I was the person drinking faster than anyone else (again…)
+Cracking open the wine at 4 pm while I was cooking.
+On Christmas day I noticed I was the person drinking faster than anyone else (again…)

 “I knew it was time to stop.
 All the signs were there – poor sleep, feeling bloated, exhaustion, guilt, headaches, the feeling one glass was never enough, sweats, and hormonal imbalance.
 On 1 January I committed to Dry January, not even realising the spectre of COVID-19 was looming just around the corner.